 It was 2014.
 We were in the month of August and I had just turned 48.
 The year had been going great so far and I spent each day doing my usual daily activities.
 Suddenly, my life changed.
 It took a 180 degree turn for the worse.
-I had hit menopause.
-This phase lasted for the next 4 years of my life – the most dreadful 4 years that will forever remain etched in my memory.
+I had hit menopause and my life was surrounded by ways to find ways to relieve menopause symptoms.
+This phase and menopause problems lasted for the next 4 years of my life – the most dreadful 4 years that will forever remain etched in my memory.
+Menopause caused my overall health to decline rapidly, leading to a number of post menopause issues to:

 - Stress & Anxiety – I have always been a very stressed person.
 Any big event in my life would stress me to a great degree.
-However, when I hit menopause, almost every little thing caused me anxiety too.
+However, post menopause, almost every little thing caused me anxiety too.
 I would overthink every statement anyone would make around me and attribute it to myself regardless of the reality.
 I worried a lot about the way I looked.
 In particular, the amount of hair I had and would constantly imagine myself bald.
-I dreaded every hair wash where I would lose a ton of hair due to my stress which would end up only increasing my stress.
+I dreaded every hair wash where I would lose a ton of hair due to post menopause-related stress which would end up only increasing it.
 It had all turned into a vicious cycle.
 I let my anxiety take over my life and that was my biggest mistake.
 I let myself feel helpless.

 - Hot flushes and loss of sleep – My anxiety kept me up all night.
 Every time I tried closing my eyes, my head would be clouded with a number of negative thoughts.
 This caused me to be sleep deprived and thus resulted in me being more irritable with everyone around me.
 Almost every night, between 3 to 6 am I would wake up in a sweat.
-I would feel extremely hot and breathless.
-The only way I could make it through these hot flushes was by meditating and keeping the cooler at 16 degrees.
+I would feel extremely hot and breathless, which I later found out was also a side effect of hitting menopause.
+The only way I could make it through these hot flushes was by meditating and keeping my room and the air cooler at 16 degrees to relieve menopause symptoms like this one.

 - Never wanting to leave home – I reached a stage where I was so underconfident about myself that I thought I wasn’t good enough to be seen in public.
 I assumed that my family would be ashamed of being seen with me.
 I avoided every plan that my friends made to meet.
 I even reached a point where I was embarrassed to show up to family events.
 I just wanted to hide behind closed doors.

 - Bleeding – Right before I reached menopause I bled excessively, like a tap.
 I had to wear a tampon and a pad each time and still within a few hours, I would end up staining my outfit.
 However, when I began menopause, my period came unannounced every few months.
-This went on for a year or so after which it stopped completely.
+This went on for a year or so after which it stopped completely, post menopause.

 - Suicidal tendencies – A shiver runs down my spine as I say this.
 I thought about ending my life numerous times.
 I felt like there was no other solution or end to the way I felt.

 However, I was so wrong to think that.
 I was so wrong to think I wasn’t strong enough to get through this phase.
 Because I did.
-It took me a few years but I managed and I promise all of you women who are reading this and going through the same thing – this too shall pass.
+It took me a few years but I managed and I promise all of you women who are reading this and going through menopause problems – this too shall pass.

 - Yoga – Meditating and concentrating on my breathing changed my life.
 I joined a yoga class which I went to twice a week.
 Not only did it help relax my mind but also helped me make new friends who were going through similar issues.
 My yoga class felt like joining a support group which also brought physical benefits to me.